pleabargain/EnglishHelpsYourCareer/idioms.md

 *  If you go Dutch in a restaurant, you pay equal shares for the meal.
 # Go fly a kite
 *  (USA) This is used to tell someone to go away and leave you alone.

 # Go for broke
 *  If someone goes for broke, they risk everything they have for a potentially greater gain.

 # Go fry an egg
 *  (USA) This is used to tell someone to go away and leave you alone.

 # Go hand in hand
 *  If things go hand in hand, they are associated and go together.

 # Go off on a tangent
 *  If someone goes off on a tangent, they change the subject completely in the middle of a conversation or talk.

 # Go pear-shaped
 *  If things have gone wrong, they have gone pear-shaped.

 # Go play in traffic
 *  This is used as a way of telling someone to go away.

 # Go round in circles
-*  If people are going round in circles, they keep discussing the same thing without reaching any agreement or coming to a
+*  If people are going round in circles, they keep discussing the same thing without reaching any agreement or coming to a  conclusion.
-*  conclusion.

 # Go south
 *  If things go south, they get worse or go wrong.

 # Go spare
 *  (UK) If you go spare, you lose your temper completely.

 # Go the extra mile
-*  If someone is prepared to go the extra mile, they will do everything they can to help or to make something succeed,
-*  going beyond their duty what could be expected of them .
+*  If someone is prepared to go the extra mile, they will do everything they can to help or to make something succeed, going beyond their duty what could be expected of them .

 # Go the whole hog
 *  If you go the whole hog, you do something completely or to its limits.

 # Go to seed
 * If someone has gone to seed, they have declined in quality or appearance.

 # Go under the hammer
 * If something goes under the hammer, it is sold in an auction.
-# Go west
-* If something goes west, it goes wrong.
-If someone goes west, they die.

 # Go with the flow
 * If you go with the flow, you accept things as they happen and do what everyone else wants to do.

 # Go-to guy
 * A go-to guy is a person whose knowledge of something is considerable so everyone wants to go to him or her for
 * information or results.